OpenSRE architecture

 gateway receives a message, resolves session state from its own storage, then

-composes the same tier-2/tier-3 capability code a surface would — without ever
+composes the same tier-3 capability code a surface would (after shared

 Related docs